 A new layer of concrete can be poured over an old concrete slab if it is in good condition.
 If the original slab is cracked and broken, consider removing and replacing it instead.

 Cleaning and Preparation

-Before attempting to pour over existing concrete, remove stains and loose material.
-Put on safety glasses and use a hammer and chisel to chip out oil stains or tree sap.
-If the stain covers a large area, cover it with a sealer to prevent problems with bonding when you pour the new concrete.
-Remove paint or adhesives using the hammer and chisel, or consider power-washing techniques to remove these materials.
-Use a spade or similar tool to scrape away loose or spalling concrete, then sweep or spray it away using a broom or hose.
+Put on safety glasses and clean the concrete with a concrete cleaner, allow it to soak in, then power wash to remove dirt, oil stains or tree sap.
+If an oily stain covers a large area, consider covering it with a sealer to prevent problems with bonding when you pour the new concrete.
+Also scrape loose or spalling concrete.
+Sweep or spray away the debris using a broom or power washer.

 Staking and Forms